 Liposuction by Melissa Johnson MD, FACS

-Liposuction in Springfield, MA
+Liposuction in Longmeadow, MA

 Liposuction is a surgical procedure to remove unwanted deposits of fat from specific areas of the body including the face, neck, upper arms, trunk, abdomen, buttocks, hips, thighs, knees, calves and ankles.
 The best candidates for liposuction are individuals of relatively normal weight who have excess fat in particular body areas.
 There are a variety of surgical techniques for liposuction.
 These procedures include, but are not limited to, suction-assisted lipectomy and tumescent liposuction.